This Revelation 18:4 – Come Out Of Her study discusses whether the Brit Chadashah (New Testament) was written in Hebrew.

 We have church letters from the first few centuries which validate the Greek transliteration of Messiah’s name.

-We can see that a primarily role of the Brit Chadash was to proclaim the Gospel to gentiles who spoke Greek.
+We can see that a primarily role of the Brit Chadashah was to proclaim the Gospel to gentiles who spoke Greek.

 Though Messiah’s parents and disciples used His Hebrew name, we can’t condemn the Greek and English transliterations of His name.
 Much has been accomplished for the glory of Messiah our King, using the Greek and English transliterations of His name.